 6.28.1 Applicability to language

-With the exception of unsafe programming (see 4 Concepts) and the use of default cases, this vulnerability is not applicable to Ada as Ada ensures that a case statement provides exactly one alternative for each value of the expression's subtype.
+With the exception of unsafe programming (see 4 Language concepts) and the use of default cases, this vulnerability is not applicable to Ada as Ada ensures that a case statement provides exactly one alternative for each value of the expression's subtype.
 This restriction is enforced at compile time.
 The others clause may be used as the last choice of a case statement to capture any remaining values of the case expression type that are not covered by the preceding case choices.
 If the value of the expression is outside of the range of this subtype (for example, due to an uninitialized variable), then the resulting behaviour is well-defined (Constraint_Error is raised).
 Control does not flow from one alternative to the next.
 Upon reaching the end of an alternative, control is transferred to the end of the case statement.

 The remaining vulnerability is that unexpected values are captured by the others clause or a subrange as case choice.
 For example, when the range of the type Character was extended from 128 characters to the 256 characters in the Latin-1 character type, an others clause for a case statement with a Character type case expression originally written to capture cases associated with the 128 characters type now captures the 128 additional cases introduced by the extension of the type Character.
 Some of the new characters may have needed to be covered by the existing case choices or new case choices.